Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-Ledbat-Evualation/plannng_and _design_readme.md

   <li> Flexible Dumbell Topology <br />
  <img src="https://github.com/Awanit512/3-TCP-LEDBAT_in_WiFi/blob/exhaustive_evaluation_ledbat/Topology-Images/flexible-dumpbell.png"> <br />
      <p>
-       This is a Flexible Dumbell Topology, the main difference between simple dumbell and fexible number is justified by its name only i.e here we will take user driven command line arguments (though by default the topology hold its inheritence as that of simple dumbell i.e 3 STA connected to a AP0 and another 3 STA connected to another AP1 ), thus usrs can simulate for this topology by passing the number of nodes for BSS0 (AP0) AND BSS1 (AP1) thus producing a two BSS interaction example.
+       This is a Flexible Dumbell Topology, the main difference between Simple dumbell and Flexible  is justified by its name only i.e in formr the topology is fixed type while in latter we will take user's command line arguments (by default the topology hold its inheritence as that of simple dumbell i.e 3 STA connected to a AP0 and another 3 STAs connected to another AP1 ), thus users can simulate for the topology by passing the number of nodes for BSS0 (AP0) AND BSS1 (AP1) thus producing a two BSS interaction example.
   </p>
     <br />
   </li>

    <li> Star Topology <br />
      <img src ="https://github.com/Awanit512/3-TCP-LEDBAT_in_WiFi/blob/exhaustive_evaluation_ledbat/Topology-Images/star topology.png"> <br />